hitblast/mcsrvstat.nim/README.md

 $ brew install mcsrvstat.nim
 ```

 - or, you can manually download the packages required from the latest release in the [Releases](https://github.com/hitblast/mcsrvstat.nim/releases) section.
-[Build artifacts](https://github.com/hitblast/mcsrvstat.nim/actions/workflows/builds.yml) are also stored for you to download as well.
+The [build artifacts](https://github.com/hitblast/mcsrvstat.nim/actions/workflows/builds.yml) are also stored for you to download as well.

 <br>